 Merriam-Webster tells us that a tool is something (such as an instrument or apparatus) used in performing an operation or necessary in the practice of a vocation or profession; a scholar's books are his tools.

-Some are essential.
-Others are not, but they're sure fun to have around, and they'll make your barbecue a breeze.
+Some are essential, others are not, but they're sure fun to have around, and they'll make you're barbecue a breeze.

 I'll go over must have barbecue tools and show you some fun ones as well.